amitarora15/fluent-bit/README.md

 # **Fluent Bit Set Up**

-This project contains the information to run fluent bit in docker and send the data to Open search and Kafka.
+This project contains the information to run fluent bit in docker and send the data to Elastic search, console (sysout) and Kafka.

 ### Directory structure
 <ul>